 It is also the platform chosen by event organizers to showcase e-sports tournaments, making this platform very relevant for gamers.
 Streams are also not limited to PC games.
 Players of game consoles like PlayStation and Xbox One also stream through Twitch.

 Twitch is accessible for free.
 It is also easy to set up and has a friendly user interface, with extensions that allow customization.
-It is also compatible with most popular video streaming utilities.
+It is also compatible with the most popular video streaming utilities.

 Being the best gaming community globally, Twitch is a good option if you want to reach the mainstream audience and build a large viewer base.
 However, this also makes it hard to build a following since the competition is high.